-To remediate the contaminated aquifer in Phase 2 the most important consideration is that the production well must be able capture all of the contamination at the pumping rate selected by the student.
+To remediate the contaminated aquifer the most important consideration is that the production well(s) or the production/injection well couplet must be able capture all of the contamination at the pumping rate selected by the student.
 Wellfield design consists of setting the locations of the production and injection wells and selecting pumping and injection rates.
-The production well should sited downgradient of the contamination (between the contamination and the river) and if an injection well is used, it should sited upgradient of the contamination.
+The production well should sited downgradient of the contamination (between the contamination and the river) and if an injection well is used, it should located upgradient of the contamination.
 Wells should be sited near the contamination but not directly within it.
 Siting the production well within the contaminated portion of the aquifer will allow some of the contamination to move past the well to the river.
 Siting the remediation wells too far away from the contamination will only increase the time needed for remediation of the aquifer.

 The student will be prompted to enter a pumping rate once a well has been sited in Map View.
 Pumping rates for production wells are positive numbers and injection well rates are negative numbers.
 Thus the student would enter -10 gallons per minute for an injection well where water is being added to the aquifer or in the case of a production well where water is withdrawn from the aquifer, 10 gallons per minute.
 Once the design has been submitted, the boundaries of the capture zone will be displayed.
 To insure success the contamination must be completely contained within the capture zone boundaries.

-Finally, it is also possible for the student to completely start over in Map View with the siting of the monitoring wells in Phase 1.
-This option was added to allow the student to learn from earlier trials of trying to locate the plume in this phase.
+Finally, it is also possible for the student to completely start over in Map View at any time only in the Grade 11-12 version of the software.
+This option was added to allow these students to learn from earlier trials of trying to locate the plume.